 The expenditure data used to calculate CPIH-consistent inflation rates for UK household groups come from several different sources.
 First, household-level expenditure data are taken from the Living Costs and Food Survey (LCF).
 The LCF is a continuous survey of the expenditure patterns of UK private households based on a sample of around 6,000 responding households per year.
 Demographic information about each household is also collected, along with the components required to calculate expenditure for each of the 87 class-level categories.
 The LCF contains the most detailed household-level expenditure data that is currently available to us.

-The LCF data we use for our analysis consists of around 83,000 households, surveyed between Quarter 1 (Jan to Mar) 2003 and Quarter 4 (Oct to Dec) 2015.
 An initial investigative analysis suggested that there were a small number of households whose expenditure we regarded as implausibly concentrated on a single product type and some that included negative expenditure (possibly reflecting the un-winding of prior overpayments).
-We therefore removed any households who reported negative expenditure and households who spent 80% or more of their total expenditure on a single class-level category.
-This removes 400 households across the 13 years of observed data (0.5% of the sample) and had no discernible impact on our results.
+We therefore remove any households who report negative expenditure and households who spend 80% or more of their total expenditure on a single class-level category.
+This removes around 0.5% of the total sample and has no discernible impact on our results.

 Our analysis also showed that there were observed households who reported very high total expenditure.
 However, as these are legitimate members of the sample and represent the very high expenditure households in the population, they are not excluded from this analysis.